k2controls/piRover01/sp1t/w02/index.md

   - This was previewed during the last session.
 Can you follow along to connect?
     - [Creating A Remote Connection](https://k2controls.github.io/RAMcommon/remote_desktop/CreatingARemoteConnection.pdf){:target="_blank"}
     - [Connecting to a Wi-AP](https://k2controls.github.io/RAMcommon/wifi/){:target="_blank"}
-    - These links are in the Tools section on Moodle.
   - You must be able to connect by next Tuesday.
     - Visit NMC Makerspace if you are having issues.
 Saturday hours are 10:30 to 3:00.